OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/04-reading-switch.md

 //  * how to connect one side of the switch to gnd and one to vcc
 //  * connect the switchable part to the led -->

+1. Plug in the switch vertically across three rows.
-1. Connect the switch's top pin to one of the "+" columns on the breadboard.
+1. Connect the LED's anode to the switch's middle pin, and the cathode to an empty row.
-    * We'll call this column **`Vcc` rail**.
-    * We'll call this pin the **pull-up fork**.
-1. Connect the switch's bottom pin to one of the "-" columns.
+1. Connect one end of a 200Ω resistor to the LED's cathode, and the other end into one of the "-" columns.
     * We'll call this column **`GND` rail**.
-    * We'll call this pin the **pull-down fork**.
-1. Connect the slide switch to the breadboard along any of the columns.
-1. Connect the LED's anode to `GND`
-1. Connect the LED's cathode to one end of a 200Ω resistor through the breadboard.
-1. Connect the other end of the resistor to the middle of the slide switch - this point is where the switch will output the switched state.
 1. Connect the Expansion Dock's `GND` pin to the `GND` rail.
-1. Connect the Expansion Dock's '3.3V' pin to the `Vcc` rail.
+1. Connect the Expansion Dock's '3.3V' pin to the switch's top pin.

 Your circuit should look like something like this: